 So does Anne Handley, a bestselling author and the Chief Content Officer at Marketing Profs, on her Total Annarchy newsletter sign up form:

 This is the part of your sign up form where you ask readers to take a specific action — like subscribing to your email list.

 Instead of going with the generic “Sign Up” button, try getting creative.
 A unique, action-oriented phrase such as “I wanna join the fun!” or “Send me a free ebook” may grab your reader's attention.

 No problem.
-Create a hosted signup form, which lives on its own.
-Inside AWeber, you can create a hosted signup form in less than 5 minutes, which is faster than it takes to make boxed mac and cheese (Seriously.
-We timed it.)
-Here’s a video of AWeber’s Director of Product Chris Vasquez showing you how easy it is to make a signup form (B.Y.O. mac and cheese).
+Create a hosted sign-up form, which lives on its own.
+Here’s a video of AWeber’s Director of Product Chris Vasquez showing you how easy it is to make a sign-up form.

 Do you like free stuff?
 Of course you do.

 You know who else likes free stuff?
 Everyone.